 One study of retail operations found higher levels of turnover among full-time employees were associated with lower ratings of overall customer satisfaction, friendliness, and speed of service.

-In HVAC, where trust drives repeat business, losing one technician often means losing a segment of loyal customers they personally served.
+But temporary disruptions to service quality aren't the only threats to customer loyalty.
+In HVAC, where trust drives repeat business, losing one technician often means losing a segment of customers the departing tech used to serve.

 Each lost relationship represents not just immediate revenue but the long-term value of recurring maintenance plans and referrals.